PowerShellOrg/tug/references/cmdlets.md

 As outlined in the ReadMe, Tug only acts as a "web interface" between DSC nodes and your own PowerShell commands.
 Tug's functionality is therefore dependent on the commands you provide.

 ## Register Nodes
 Nodes register at the start of each consistency check to authorize themselves to the pull server.
+The cmdket should:

 ```
 Set-TugNodeRegistration   -AgentId <string>